 Frequently asked questions

-regarding the use of pure xylitol sugar according to the application recommendations of dentist Dr. Bruhn
+re the use of pure xylitol acc. to dentist Dr. Bruhn‘s recommendations

 - What's best to use - xylitol chewing gum, xylitol drops/candy, xylitol gel or simply xylitol sugar (powder)?